 Both options have different measures for success.
 Boosting a post will increase your page’s visibility and bolster your social media following.
 Running ads will draw specific clients to your content, and success can be measured by whether your page is gaining analytic attention in the form of views and clicks.

 Here’s what you need to know to start a Facebook ad campaign.

 Here’s what you need to know to start boosting posts on Facebook.

 With the goal of building your brand and social media following in the least expensive and stress-free path, there is a lot of wisdom to using Facebook for your business.
 It’s free to start and you can learn along the way.

-That said, if you’re looking to move your presence on Facebook along faster with greater efficiency, send us a note and let’s talk about how we do this work for clients.
+That said, if you’re looking to move your presence on Facebook along faster, send us a note and let’s talk.
 Facebook management is an art because you have to understand the voice and tone of your client, which we do.
 But, it’s also a science and one you can see success with almost instantaneously.
 If you want the results of a great Facebook presence but don’t want to do the work, reach out today to learn how we can help you.